• Skip to main content

 Tall image showing ingredients needed.

 • Canned Carrots - One 14.5-ounce can of carrots.
-Choose your favorite brand!
+Choose your favorite brand.
+Be sure to drain fully.

 • Butter - 2 tablespoons of butter to add a rich flavor.